farzanyazdanjou/coconut-open-api-js/README.md

 - `individual()`

-Set a filter which will tell the API to return only individual type services. _(not publicly available yet)_
+Set a filter which will tell the API to return only individual type services.

 - `invitable()`